datacite/viringo/readme.md

 ## Development

-Unit and Interation tests are split out to allow optional faster builds.
+Unit and Integration tests are split out to allow optional faster builds.
 Integration tests are higher level tests that will usually integrate or mock with other dependencies.